At school, you are likely to be studying A-Levels, and usually at least three of them. These will be in varying subjects.

 Although you have probably needed to partake in Work Experience at school, College requires all its students to get involved in Industry Placements.

 You will work with your tutors and Industry Liaison Officers to find a placement that is relevant to your chosen career and you will need to complete a certain number of hours during your course.
 Industry Placements will give you regular exposure to the world of work and equip you with hands-on experience.

 Every department at College has links with businesses, so you can work directly with companies to get real-life exposure to what would be involved in your future career.

 All our staff at Canterbury College are experts in their field.
 All tutors have spent time in their respective industries, and many still do.
 You will be learning directly from them and they will be able to advise you about your progression after College, giving you advice on how to get into the industry you want to.

 Many of our courses will give you the opportunity to work on projects with the local community.
-For example, Visual Arts student Rhys Evans recently worked closely with the Channel Tunnel to create a special train wrap, giving him a great boost on his CV.
+For example, Graphic Design students recently worked closely with Keel Toys to design and manufacture their very own toy designs, giving them a great boost on their CV's.

 If you would like to find out more about the difference between sixth form and College, visit our upcoming Open Day or speak to our Information, Advice and Guidance team about enrolling on a course.